 OPERATIONS AND HUMAN RESOURCES DIRECTOR

 Michelle is currently pursuing her Masters in Environmental Studies with a focus on the political economy of health and food.
 Michelle has her BA in Political Science which she completed here at York.
 She was the chair of the President’s Sustainability Council Student Subcommittee (PSCSS) prior to consulting “York University’s Sustainability Strategic Plan”.
-She is also on the board of directors for York’s grad pub co-op, “et al.”
+She is also on the board of directors for York’s grad pub co-op, Et al. Cafe and Pub.

-Wanita is a graduate from the Business and Society program at York University, with a specialization in Law & Governance and The Firm & Organization.
+Wanita is a graduate from the Business and Society program at York University, with a specialization in specialization in Law, Governance and Organization.
 Wanita started off at Regenesis as a volunteer and fell in love with the organizational values.
-She is on the board of Green Campus Cooperative, where she completed her placement as an undergraduate.
-During this time, Wanita helped found Students For Cooperation, a club that grows awareness and connects students with co-operatives in the GTA and in Toronto, in mutual co-operation and development.
-In her free time she loves to volunteer for World Wildlife Foundation, York Federation of Students, The United Nations Children's Fund, Mothers Against Drunk Driving, and student affiliated clubs at York University.
+She is on the board of Green Campus Cooperative, where she previously completed an internship.
+Wanita helped found Students For Cooperation, a club that grows awareness and connects students with co-operatives in the GTA and in Toronto, in mutual co-operation and development.
+In her free time she loves to volunteer for World Wildlife Foundation, York Federation of Students, The United Nations Children's Fund, Mothers Against Drunk Driving, and Elspeth Heyworth Centre For Women.